Movatterモバイル変換

 Under thePortuguese Constitution adopted in 1976, in the wake of the 1974Carnation Revolution, the president is elected to a five-year term.
 In order to be eligible, any citizen has to be of Portuguese origin and above 35 years old.[5]
 He may be reelected any number of times, but not more than twice in a row.[12]
 The official residence of the Portuguese president is theBelém Palace inLisbon.[13]

 The president is elected in atwo-round system: if no candidate reaches 50% of the votes during the first round, the two candidates with the most votes face each other in a second round held two weeks later.
-However, the second round has only been needed once, during the1986 presidential election.
+However, the second round have only been needed twice, during the1986 presidential election and2026 presidential election.
 To date, all of the elected presidents since the Carnation Revolution have served for two consecutive terms, and presidents consistently rank as the most popular political figure in the country.
 During his time in office, however, the popularity of former presidentAníbal Cavaco Silva plummeted, making him the second-least popular political figure in the country, just above the then-prime minister, and the first Portuguese president after 1974 to have a negative popularity.[14]
 By 2024,Marcelo Rebelo de Sousa also displayed negative popularity ratings.[15]

 Succession